CalendarUtilityService/easyappointments/SCHEDUCAL_INTEGRATION.md

 ## Features

-### Automatic Synchronization
+### Calendar Invitations

-- **Create**: When a new appointment is booked, it's automatically created in ScheduCal
+- **New Appointments**: When a new appointment is booked, ScheduCal sends a calendar invitation to the customer
-- **Update**: When an appointment is modified, the changes are synced to ScheduCal
+- **Updates**: When an appointment is modified, ScheduCal sends an updated invitation
-- **Delete**: When an appointment is cancelled, it's deleted from ScheduCal
+- **Cancellations**: When an appointment is cancelled, ScheduCal sends a cancellation notice

 ### Customer Email Suppression